jorisroovers/gitlint/docs/index.md

   --contrib TEXT           Contrib rules to enable (comma-separated by id or name).
   --msg-filename FILENAME  Path to a file containing a commit-msg.
   --ignore-stdin           Ignore any stdin data.
 Useful for running in CI server.
+  --staged                 Read staged commit meta-info from the local repository.
   -v, --verbose            Verbosity, more v's for more verbose output (e.g.: -v, -vv, -vvv). [default: -vvv] -s, --silent             Silent mode (no output).
 Takes precedence over -v, -vv, -vvv.
   -d, --debug              Enable debugging output.